bernds/q5Go/README.md

 that is fast, easy and convenient to use and does everything you could want out of such a tool.
-Some of the more unusual features include a Go diagram exporting function for sites like lifein19x19.com or Sensei's library, as well as SVG vector graphics export.
+Some of the more unusual features include a Go diagram exporting function for sites like lifein19x19.com or Sensei's library, as well as SVG vector graphics export.  q5go also supports some non-standard Go variants.

 ![screenshot](screens/screenshot.png)

-Version 0.3 adds two major new features:
+Version 0.4 adds the following features:
- * An analysis mode using Leela Zero or compatible programs
- * A game tree display

-Minor changes and fixes include:
- * Some visual improvements for the user interface
+ * Support for rectangular boards
- * Time warnings for online play are working again
- * When loading SGF files, unrecognized properties are now remembered and saved as per the specification
- * Faster loading of SGF files
+ * Support for toroidal boards (with an extended view option and scrolling)
+ * On-line observer lists, which were dropped in the initial versions of q5go, are functioning again
+ * Likewise for move time annotations

 See VERSION_HISTORY for a history of changes.